foysalahmedmin/zaaz-adminpanel/README.md

 # Payment System Admin Panel

 A modern, feature-rich admin panel for managing the Payment System platform.
 Built with React 19, TypeScript, and modern web technologies.
 This admin panel provides complete management capabilities for all payment system modules including features, packages, transactions, wallets, and more.
+It also includes client-facing pages for the complete payment flow.

 ## 🚀 Features